Arandolph543/CodeSamples/README.md

 https://codepen.io/April-Randolph
 Games: TicTacToe

-Thank you for checking out my code. :-D
+Thank you for checking out my code and I look forward to speaking in person about my talent, skill sets and qualifications.

 ## Community
 [ASU] https://engineering.asu.edu/